-- Academic Coaches - be a positive role-model to a student and provide academic support and engage in activities with students that promote critical thinking, goal-setting and organizational skills.
+- Academic Coaches - be a positive role model for a student and provide academic support and engage in activities with students that promote critical thinking, goal-setting, and organizational skills.
 Volunteer academic coaches work with students from countries all over the globe.
-Meet once a week with a student between 8 am and 5 pm for minimum of 2 hours.
-Time based on location and availability.
+Meet once a week with a student between 8 am and 5 pm for a minimum of 2 hours.
+Time-based on location and availability.

 A multi-faceted social service agency that serves the hungry and homeless of Portland through food, casework, and many other programs.